Digital Markets

 ANACOM, Portugal

-Throughout the year, BEREC’s analysis will include multiple actions.
-On the one hand, BEREC will assist the European Commission (EC) by means of advice, expertise and recommendations relating to the implementation or enforcement of the DMA, and in particular of Article 7.
-On the other hand, BEREC will keep monitoring and analysing the developments of digital markets and the impact and effects of the practices implemented by large online platforms.
-Moreover, BEREC will pay special attention to those practices which may not be addressed/covered by the current legislations/legislative initiatives.
+Moreover, BEREC will keep monitoring and analysing developments in the digital markets and the impact and effects of the practices implemented by large online platforms.
+Special attention will be paid to those practices which may not be addressed/covered by the current legislations/legislative initiatives.

 Why is this important?